South Korean MPs demand execution of North's Olympic delegate

 US Vice President Mike Pence was also present for the start of the Games, and sat only a few seats away from Kim Yo Jong, without exchanging words with her -- having earlier visited a memorial to the Cheonan and condemned the North for abusing human rights.

-Officials from both Seoul and Washington say there is little or no prospect of a meeting between Ivanka Trump and the North Korean representatives.
+Officials from both Seoul and Washington say there is little or no prospect of a meeting between Ivanka Trump -- a businesswoman and former model turned key adviser to her father -- and the North Korean representatives.

 But Seoul authorities are still struggling over how to manage their presence at the same event.